Skip to content

 Today a number of descendants of the original Indigenous nations live in the Hudson Valley.
 Some Lenape groups also inhabit territories in places like Connecticut, New Jersey, Pennsylvania and Delaware, while other descendants reside at greater distances.

-How much do you already know about native customs of living in harmony with the Hudson Valley’s land, and about the meaningful place names that have been handed down and are still used today?
+How much do you already know about Native customs of living in harmony with the Hudson Valley’s land and waters, and about the meaningful place names that have been handed down and are still used today?
 Share and deepen your knowledge of Indigenous heritage with this quiz.

 Lynn Freehill-Maye is managing editor of Scenic Hudson’s HV Viewfinder.
 She is also a Hudson Valley-based sustainability writer whose work has appeared in the New York Times, the Washington Post, Scientific American, Sierra, Civil Eats, CityLab, Modern Farmer and beyond.